lilfetz22/NCRainfallPredictions_CAP1/scripts/README.md

 For simplicity, the instructions will define the variable `$proj = <project_root_dir>` so all filepaths that use `$proj/` are a symbolic path from the main project's root directory.

+Unless otherwise specified, all commands are expected to be executed in terminal for MacOS/Linux or Powershell in Windows.

 ----

 ## BUILD